driskell/log-courier/docs/Configuration.md

 *Codec configuration.
 Optional.
 Default: `{ "name": "plain" }`*

 *Depending on how log-courier was built, some codecs may not be available.
-Run `log-courer -list-supported` to see the list of codecs available in a specific build of log-courier.*
+Run `log-courier -list-supported` to see the list of codecs available in a specific build of log-courier.*

 The specified codec will receive the lines read from the log stream and perform